wecodemore/wpstarter/docs/07-Running-WP-CLI-Commands.md

 return $commands;
 ```

-So in few lines check if DB is there and if not tell WP CLI to create it, add an user taking the
+So in few lines the file checks if DB is there and if not tell WP CLI to create it and then add an user taking the
 username from env variable.

-We should still create an `.htaccess` for it, but this will be an exercise for _"Custom Steps Development"_ chapter.

 ### Precedence

-In case both `wp-cli-files` and `wp-cli-commands` settings are used, the former are executed first.
+In the case both `wp-cli-files` and `wp-cli-commands` settings are used, the former are executed first.